romanpauk/dingo/docs/advanced-topics.md

 ## Indexed Resolution

-Container traits can define one or more indexes so that a registration is resolved by both type and a user-supplied key.
+Container traits can define one or more selectors so that a registration is resolved by interface, key domain, and cardinality.

-Use indexes when:
+Use selectors when:

 - multiple implementations share the same interface
 - the caller chooses the implementation by name or numeric ID
 - the binding should remain separate from unkeyed resolution

-Index definitions are scoped to the interface they serve.
+Selector definitions are scoped to the interface they serve.
 Every indexed registration or lookup requires a matching selector definition.

 Selector definitions can also make unkeyed runtime registrations explicit for an